 Memories of Murder is not only the all-time great Korean film but also one of the best crime-drama films in the world.

-The two detectives lack proper technique for tracing the assassin, and instead, they use brutality and torture on their suspects.
+The two detectives lack proper technique for tracking the assassin, and instead, they use brutality and torture on their suspects.
 In one case, they even cause a boy’s death.

 After a fruitless DNA evidence test and too many roughed up suspects, the case remains unsolved.